minireference/noBSLAnotebooks/README.md

 -------
 Create a virtual env and install the packages from `requirements.txt`:

-    virtualenv  -p python3.5 pydev
+    virtualenv -p python3 venv
-    source pydev/bin/activate
+    source venv/bin/activate
     pip install -r requirements.txt

 Running
 -------
-Just start the jupyter notebook server:
+Start the jupyter notebook server using

     source pydev/bin/activate
     jupyter notebook

-then access the notebooks using your favourite browser.
+then click on the link printed in the terminal to open access the notebook interface in your web browser.